 “Being able to visit places most can’t, with a good explanation – Copper Basin in particular.”

 “Great range of speakers.
 Great to meet fellow tour participants.
 Interesting locations to visit.
 Intensive (in a good way).”

-This tour started at 7:30 a.m. on Feb.
-27 at the Best Western McCarran Inn in Las Vegas and ended at the Ontario International Airport in California at 6:30 p.m. on March 1.
+The tour started at 7:30 a.m. on March 11 at the Silverton Hotel in Las Vegas and ended at the Ontario International Airport in California at 6:30 p.m. on March 13.

-Most years, there is a ticket option called the “California Option,” which is an inclusive ticket that starts and ends the tour in California.
-It is designed for state agency employees, but is open to any participant who wants transportation from Southern California to Las Vegas on Feb.
-26 and a hotel room that same night in Las Vegas.
-The additional cost of transit and your hotel on Feb.
-26th are included in this ticket.
+There was a ticket option called the “California Option,” which is an inclusive ticket that starts and ends the tour in California.
+It is designed for state agency employees, but is open to any participant who wanted transportation the day before the tour from Ontario Airport in Southern California to Las Vegas on March 10 and a hotel room that same night in Las Vegas.
+The additional cost of transit and your hotel on the night of March 10 are included in this ticket.
 Contact Nick Gray with any questions.

 Regular Price – $895 (one person, single-occupancy room)

-Early Bird Price – $865 if you registered online by Jan.
-28. Click on the orange registration button above.
+Early Bird Price – $865 if you register online by January 29.
+Click on the registration link above.

-Fee included all tour meals, transportation, materials, snacks and hotel accommodations once the tour begins.
-Participants are responsible for their own transportation to and from the tour’s beginning and end point.
+Fee included all meals, transportation, materials, snacks and hotel accommodations once the tour begins.
+Participants were responsible for their own transportation to and from the tour’s beginning and end point.